ashleyvillos/electron-react-setup/README.md

 This repository can be used as a starter template for using electron with react.
-Most of the basic stuffs are already setup.
+Most of the basic stuff are already setup.
 <br>
 <br>
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).